highamm/datascience234/docs/06-basics.md

 When you have `R` on your own computer, you'll need to install __all__ packages that you want to use (but, remember that you just need to install each package once).

-### Exercises {#exercise-6-4}
+### Exercises {#exercise-6-5}

 Exercises marked with an \* indicate that the exercise has a solution at the end of the chapter at \@ref(solutions-6).

-1. \* Click the "Packages" button in the lower-right hand windown to bring up the packages menu.
+1. \* Click the "Packages" button in the lower-right hand window to bring up the packages menu.
 Instead of using `library(name_of_package)`, you can click the checkbox by the package name to load it into `R`.
 Try it out by un-checking and then re-checking `tidyverse`.
 Explain, from a reproducibility perspective, why loading packages this way is __not__ good practice.

 2. Occasionally, something odd will happen in your `R` session where a "turn it off and turn it back on" strategy is the best fix.
 Save your current file, and restart `R` by clicking Session -> Restart R.